-The DTAA’s journal Moving On is published twice a year.
+The DTAA’s journal Moving On is published annually.
 It features articles on dance movement therapy from Australasia and overseas, from practitioners, researchers, students and visiting experts.
+Some of these are peer-reviewed.
 It includes regular columns: Australasian Moves; Professional Development reflections; World News; book reviews; and professional issues.

 Volumes available online from 2002 – current editions.

-DTAA members have free online access to the journals, using their membership number and log-in.
-Articles are also available for sale from each page.
+DTAA members have free online access to full text articles, using their membership number and log-in.

 The journal is edited by Jane Guthrie and Naomi Aitchison.
 Contact the editors on email@example.com.